JacquesTheRock/cse_cit_480/goserver/README.md

 This directory is to house the code for the go server.

 ## Running the project
-To run the web server:
+To run the web server(in Git Bash or Linux): export GOPATH="/Path/To/Project/cse_cit_480/goserver"
-export GOPATH="/Path/To/Project/cse_cit_480/goserver"

 Then, go get the PostgreSQL connecter we use lib/pq: